 It’s a universal product passport in one scan.

-The old barcode was efficient but static.
-It told a system, “this is product X,” and nothing more.
+One-dimensional barcodes told the system, “This is product X,” and nothing more.
 The Barcode QR Code, by contrast, becomes a living source of product truth.
-It can evolve over time, redirect to different content, and even personalize the user experience.
+It has evolved over time, redirecting the person who scans to content for that specific audience, personalizing the user experience.

-Some examples of what can be delivered with a Barcode QR Code:
+Here are some examples of what can be delivered to the end user with a barcode QR code:

 With one single QR code, brands can communicate everything that won’t fit on the packaging.